International Students FAQ

 How many international students typically enroll at Columbia Law School?

 Columbia Law School has a truly international student body.
-In the entering Class of 2017, approximately 11 percent of the J.D. program was comprised of international students, and across the entire J.D. program, Columbia Law School students currently hail from 37 countries around the world.
+In the entering Class of 2018, approximately 12% of the J.D. program was comprised of international students, and across the entire J.D. program, Columbia Law School students currently hail from 24 countries around the world.

 In addition, Columbia Law School is among a small handful of law schools that integrates its J.D. and LL.M. student populations in both first-year and upper-year courses.
 The approximately 200 foreign-trained lawyers enrolled in our one-year LL.M.
 (Master of Laws) program each year serve to enrich the student community, academically and otherwise.